davidmarkclements/v8-perf/readme.md

-# Get ready: A new V8 is coming, Node.js performance is changing.
+# A new V8 is coming, Node.js performance is changing.
 ## How the performance characteristics of v8's Turbofan will affect the way we optimize

 Authors: [David Mark Clements](https://twitter.com/davidmarkclem) and